The above image shows our Tropical Crystal watch on the left.

 Art Is Focused More On Aesthetics Than On Functionality.

 While this focus on aesthetics often means beauty, this is not always the case, with artistic movements like Dadaism and Punk Rock deliberately choosing aesthetics which are not beautiful.
 Dadaism’s most famous artwork is “Fountain” by Marcel Duchamp, which is a standard urinal exhibited in an art gallery.
-Punk Rock also deliberately chooses to be the opposite of beautiful.
+Punk Rock also knowingly chooses to be the opposite of beautiful.

-Art, like beauty is, to some degree at least, in the eye of the beholder.
+Art, like beauty, is, to some degree at least, in the eye of the beholder.
 Or to put it another way, while there are some generally agreed differences between beauty and ugliness, aesthetics also includes a significant degree of personal taste (as well as cultural influences).

 Watches have mostly been based on functionality until recently, with the evolution of society now focusing more on uniqueness, emotional expression, personal exploration and other qualities of art, along with everyone now having the exact time on their smartphone.
-Less than a century ago, the question about watches being art would not occur, because watches were, although decorated (see below), very much focused on their timekeeping functionality.
+Less than a century ago, the question about watches being art would not occur, because watches were, although often decorated (see below), very much focused on their timekeeping functionality.
 But a lot has changed since then.

 In horology, there are watches considered by some writers to be “anti-aesthetic”, like the Ochs Und Junior watches with surfaces that celebrate the marks made by the machining process.
-Holthinrichs watches have a similar choice, proudly showing their 3D printed textures on some parts of their watches (as most of our own UnconstrainedTime watches will):
+Holthinrichs watches have made a similar choice, proudly showing their 3D printed textures on some parts of their watches (as most of our own UnconstrainedTime watches will):

 A watch can be art even if it has a function, if most of the focus is on the aesthetic.
 The converse is also relevant . . . some watches now have no timekeeping function, like the Haldimann H9 (below), but that doesn’t automatically make them art.